 Flagship Store: Only brands with a trademark such as ® or TM can have a flagship store.
 The brand will have to be represented by the owner of the store, or a representative of the brand.
 The owner of the store must possess all documents from the brand, authorizing the setting up of such a store on Tmall’s platform.

-Speciality Store: Merchants holding a brand’s distribution rights to sell without any geographical restrictions in china are able to open this store format.
+Specialty Store: Merchants holding a brand’s distribution rights to sell without any geographical restrictions in China are able to open this store format.
 Specialty store types may sell products of up to two categories

 Monopolized store: Merchants who own brand licensing goods are allowed to open a monopolized store in Tmall.
 Retailers can sell 2 or more goods in several categories.